Sympathetic nervous system: Sensation

 The afferent fibers of the autonomic nervous system, which transmit sensory information from the internal organs of the body back to the central nervous system (or CNS), are not divided into parasympathetic and sympathetic fibers as the efferent fibers are.
 Instead, autonomic sensory information is conducted by general visceral afferent fibers.

 General visceral afferent sensations are mostly unconscious visceral motor reflex sensations from hollow organs and glands that are transmitted to the CNS.
 While the unconscious reflex arcs normally are undetectable, in certain instances they may send pain sensations to the CNS masked as referred pain.
 If the peritoneal cavity becomes inflamed or if the intestine is suddenly distended, the body will interpret the afferent pain stimulus as somatic in origin.
 This pain is usually non-localized.
 The pain is also usually referred to dermatomes that are at the same spinal nerve level as the visceral afferent synapse.

 Relationship with the parasympathetic nervous system

 Together with the other component of the autonomic nervous system, the parasympathetic nervous system, the sympathetic nervous system aids in the control of most of the body's internal organs.
 Reaction to stress—as in the flight-or-fight response—is thought to be elicited by the sympathetic nervous system and to counteract the parasympathetic system, which works to promote maintenance of the body at rest.
-The comprehensive functions of both the parasympathetic and sympathetic nervous systems are not so straightforward, but this is a useful rule of thumb.
+Usually, when one is active, the other is inactive.
+They work together to maintain a balance in the body.
+Although the comprehensive functions of both the parasympathetic and sympathetic nervous systems are not straightforward, picturing this antagonistic cooperation is useful.